Leonardo-Boss/suckless-site/surf.suckless.org/patches/searchengines.md

 Description
 -----------

-This little patch allows the simple use of search engines.
+This patch allows the simple use of search engines.
 Put something like this in your config.h:

 	static SearchEngine searchengines[] = {